-There is sometimes a perception that young people harm themselves to get attention.
-In fact, many people who self-harm do so in secret and cover it up.
-But, even if this is not the case, a young person who is self-harming is in need of attention.
-It is an indicator that something is not right for them and it is important to talk about it.
+Even if this is not the case, a young person who is self-harming is in need of attention.
+It is an indicator that something is not right for them and it’s important to talk about it.

 Signs to look for if you think a young person is self-harming

 Self-harm can take many forms, including cutting, scratching, burning and hitting.

 There are a variety of indicators that a young person could be self-harming beyond identifying any marks themselves.
 These include:

 - The young person is spending a long time in the bathroom or bedroom alone

 - Bloody tissues, plasters, or antiseptic around the home – specifically in their bedroom or in the bathroom